-Threatening the opposition's signal-caller is the goal of every defensive lineman on every play, causing disruption, havoc and confusion in the offense.
-Over the last 17 years, Purdue has fielded several outstanding defensive ends, creating a tradition unlike any other in college football.
+Threatening the opposition's signal-caller is the goal of every defensive end: causing disruption, havoc and confusion to the offense.

 Cliff Avril, 2004-07